 Total Admissions 142*

-Pupils shall be admitted on the basis of their performance in the test and on provision of a good record of progress and behaviour at their current school.
+Pupils shall be admitted on the basis of their performance in the test and on provisions of a good record of progress and behaviour at their current school.
 The format of the test will include English and Maths and will be determined by the proposed year of entry.
-It should be noted that applicants to Years 11 and 12 must have a viable course of study at GCSE level.
+It should be noted that applicants to Year 11 must have a viable course of study at GCSE level.

 Should two or more applicants to the same year group have the same academic profile, the decision to admit will be taken by applying the sub-criteria (a) to (d) below:

-a) applicants who are children of Members or Attenders of the Religious Society of Friends;
+a) applicants who are children of Members or Attenders of the Religious Society of Friends4;

-b) applicants who have a brother or sister enrolled, or formerly enrolled, at Friends' School, Lisburn;
+b) applicants who have a brother or sister enrolled at Friends' School, Lisburn;

-d) applicants to whom (a) to (d) above do not apply.
+c) applicants to whom (a) to (b) above do not apply.

 ** This information is provided for guidance only and while the content is, to the best of our knowledge, accurate we cannot be held in any way responsible for any errors or omissions that it may contain.
 Please contact your LA or chosen grammar school for all admission and Transfer Test queries.**